Updated on 2024-10-02, viewed 98634 times

 PilotHeadYaw

-deg Pilot head orientation in the cockpit relative to the aircraft orientation
+deg Pilot head orientation in the cockpit relative to the aircraft orientation.

 PilotHeadPitch=12